Lester L. Laminack

 When Scott was in the 7th grade and Lester was in the 5th grade and Amanda was just one year old the family moved again.
 This time it was to Key West, FL.
 They lived there under a year before moving back to Alabama.

 Lester finished high school back in Heflin and then earned a BS and MS in Elementary Education from Jacksonville State University, Jacksonville, AL. Then he earned an Ed.D. in Elementary Education and Reading from Auburn University, Auburn AL.

-And now Lester lives downtown in Asheville, North Carolina.
+And now Lester lives in Whittier, North Carolina.
 He starts every day with a cup of coffee, loves to listen to music and NPR.
-He plays saxophone and a Native American flute made from river cane.
+He plays saxophone and Native American flute.
 He reads a lot of children's books, Southern Fiction, poetry, and books on teaching reading and writing.
 He loves taking drives on the Blue Ridge Parkway and along the two-lane roads in the countryside.

 Favorite color: blue (all hues)

-Favorite thing to wear: blue jeans (Levi's 514), sweaters, t-shirts, sneakers
+Favorite thing to wear: blue jeans, sweaters, sweatshirts, t-shirts, sneakers

-Favorite food: barbeque (but he's picky about it) and Italian food and quiche and dark chocolate and chicken salad and olives and almonds and...
+Favorite food: barbeque (but he's picky about it) and Italian food and quiche and pimento cheese and chicken salad and olives and almonds and...

 Home in Whittier, NC.(Thistle Hill)

 Favorite place to write: